 Students on financial aid suspension may appeal their SAP if they have mitigating circumstances.
 Examples of mitigating circumstances may include injury to student, illness of student or immediate family member, death of a relative or undue hardship due to special circumstances beyond a student's control.
 Students should submit their appeal form, along with their supporting documentation to the Financial Aid office.
-The Appeals Committee reviews the student's appeal and the Financial Aid Office notifies the student in writing of the committee's decision.
-If an appeal is denied, a student may follow the college's grievance and appeals procedure.
+The Appeals Committee reviews the student's appeal, and the Financial Aid Office notifies the student in writing of the committee's decision.
+If an appeal is denied, a student may follow the college's grievance and appeals procedure if they feel the policy has not been applied correctly (see PCC Policy 7.12 Student Grievance Process).

 Students on appeal must complete an Academic Plan.
 Students on an Academic Plan must achieve a 100% pass rate of all courses and a GPA of 2.5 or better during their terms on the plan.
 If they do not meet the requirements of the appeal, they will be placed back on financial aid suspension.
-Students with extreme mitigating circumstances during their term(s) on appeal may submit a second and final appeal to the Vice President of Student Development.
+Students with extreme mitigating circumstances during their term(s) on appeal may submit a second and final appeal to the Dean of Enrollment Services.